-This research on the First Step program's recent revision, FSN, replicates the significant effects shown in previous RCTs (Feil et al., 2014; Sumi et al., 2012; Walker et al., 1998; Walker et al., 2009).
-As such, FSN remains an evidence-based approach to altering the trajectory of early onset disruptive behavior disorders, as well as subsequent comorbid disorders such as attention deficit hyperactivity disorder (ADHD), anxiety disorders, and ASD (Burke et al., 2010; Egger & Arnold, 2006; Frey et al., 2015; Gresham, 2015).
+This research on the First Step program's recent revision, FSN, replicates the significant effects shown in previous RCTs (Feil et al., 2014; Sumi et al., 2012; Walker et al., 1998, 2009).
+As such, FSN remains an evidence-based approach to altering the trajectory of early-onset disruptive behavior disorders as well as subsequent comorbid disorders, such as ADHD, anxiety disorders, and ASD (Burke et al., 2010; Egger & Angold, 2006; Frey et al., 2015; Gresham, 2015).
 Further, process data indicate that, similar to the original First Step to Success version, FSN can be implemented with fidelity and results in high satisfaction ratings from teachers and parents.